Why creating overrides?

 A predictive model is based on historical data: it analyzes past data to predict the future.

 In the Customer fit model, the segment of a lead (very good, good, medium, low) is defined by the model according to the result returned by historical conversions.
-However, you may want to override the model to force the segment of some leads based on one or more traits for a few reasons:
+However, you may want to override the model to force the segmentation of new leads based on one or more traits.
+Here's why:

 - You have not historically converted a lot of Enterprise companies but you are going up market and want to make sure Enterprise leads are routed to Sales.